Radiography Admissions Steps and Materials

 - Apply with ECC - how to apply

 - Submit documentation of successful completion of an appropriately accredited educational program*.

 - Submit documentation of current certification*.

-- For applicants to the MR and mammography programs, complete Magnetic Resonance Environment Screening Form - PDF and submit with other admission documents.
+- For MR and mammography program applicants, complete MRI Environment Screening - PDF and submit other admission documents.

-The advanced imaging certificate programs are limited-enrollment programs.
-Applicants will be accepted into a program on a first-come-first-served basis according to time and date the complete Health Professions application (including documentation as listed in #3 & 4 above) is received.
-Applicants should indicate a preference of full-time or part-time status on the application.
+The advanced imaging certificate programs are limited enrollment programs.
+Applicants will be accepted into a program on a first-come-first-served basis according to the time and date the complete Health Professions application (including documentation as listed in #3 & 4 above) is received.
+Applicants should indicate a preference for full-time or part-time status on the application.
 Priority will be given to full-time students for clinical placement.

-*Note: Documentation consisting of an official transcript and a copy of ARRT certification (and IL state license for CT and Mammography programs) should be sent directly to the Medical Imaging Department (please do not send to Registration & Records Office).
+*Note: Documentation consisting of an official transcript and a copy of ARRT certification (and IL state license for CT and Mammography programs) should be sent directly to the Medical Imaging Department (please do not send it to Registration & Records Office).
 You do not have to request that the transcript be evaluated.

-Note: Criminal background checks and drug testing are required for all health professions programs.
+Note: All health professions programs require criminal background checks and drug testing.
 Students demonstrating a positive background check or positive drug test will be denied admission to health professions programs.
 Students demonstrating a positive background check or positive drug test while enrolled in health professions programs will be dismissed from the program.